Wars are a way to settle disputes between player entities (player corporations or alliances) that are eligible to conduct formal wars.

 - A surrender offer is accepted.

-- Either attacker or defender lose their war eligibility, if the war is not mutual
+- Either attacker or defender lose their war eligibility, unless it's a Mutual War

 If a war ends, all involved parties (and their shareholders) will be informed about the war coming to an end.
 Hostilities may continue for 24 hours after this notification before CONCORD will once more intervene in High Security space.